 News and Announcements

-This annual award honors the late Clarence “Skip” Ellis who was the first African-American to earn a Ph.D. in computer science and the first African-American to be elected a Fellow of the ACM.
-Among his many contributions to computing, he is most well-known for his pioneering work in groupware and CSCW systems.
-His accomplishments include leading the development of OfficeTalk, the first office system to use icons and Ethernet to allow people to collaborate from a distance.
+This award is in honor of the late Clarence “Skip” Ellis.
+He was the first African-American to earn a Ph.D. in computer science and the first African-American to be elected a Fellow of the ACM.
+Among his many contributions to computing, Ellis is most well-known for his pioneering work in groupware and CSCW systems.
+His accomplishments include leading the development of OfficeTalk, the first office system to use icons, and Ethernet to allow people to collaborate from a distance.

-The Skip Ellis Early Career Award is given to a person who identifies as a member of a group underrepresented in computing (African-American, Latinx, Native American/First Peoples, and/or People with Disabilities), who has made significant research contributions in computer science and/or engineering and has also contributed to the profession, especially in outreach to under-represented demographics.
-The award recognizes individuals in academia and industrial/government labs who combine excellence in their research accomplishments with a positive and significant impact advancing equal opportunity in the computing research community.
-This award is focused on underrepresented researchers that are relatively early in their careers (at most 8 years post-PhD).
+The Skip Ellis Early Career Award will be given to a person who identifies as a member of a group underrepresented in computing (African-American, Latinx, Native American/First Peoples, and/or people with disabilities), who has made significant research contributions in computer science and/or engineering and has also contributed to the profession, especially in outreach to underrepresented demographics.
+The award will recognize individuals in academia and industrial/government labs who combine excellence in their research accomplishments with a positive and significant impact advancing equal opportunity in the computing research community.
+This award is focused on underrepresented researchers that are relatively early in their careers (at most 8 years post-Ph.D.).

 The award honors the late Anita Borg, who was an early member of CRA-WP, and is inspired by her commitment to increasing the participation of women in computing research.

-Nominations for the Anita Borg Early Career Award (BECA) will open on December 16, 2019.
+Nominations for the Anita Borg Early Career Award (BECA) are now open!
 Detailed information about the award and nomination submission can be found on the Anita Borg Early Career Award (BECA) website.

 When did you participate in DREU and what was your project about?